Updated April 2026

 Navigating the Cloud Frontier: What's Next?

-The cloud computing landscape is evolving rapidly, with AI, edge computing, and sustainability playing key roles in shaping its future.
+The cloud computing landscape is evolving rapidly, with edge computing, sovereign cloud, and Agentic AI playing key roles in shaping its future.
 By understanding and embracing these trends, businesses can unlock new opportunities for growth, efficiency, and innovation.

 Organizations that adapt to these cloud computing trends and proactively address the associated challenges will be well-positioned to thrive in the digital age.